Leonard Terfelt: Film and TV

+He starred with Mimosa Willamo as detectives Ewert Grens and Mariana Hermansson in two Nordic noir TV series based on crime novels by Anders Roslund and Borge Hellström, Box 21 (2020) and Cell 8 (2022).
+Both were directed by Johan Brisinger.

+Stage and radio theatre

 Terfelt has worked at the Royal Dramatic Theatre.
 In 2004 he made the role of Roger in the Outside my window, the 2005 Agis in the triumph of love and 2007 Lawyer Helmer in A Doll's House.

 In 2006, he starred in the Radio Theatre Performance threats against her life.
 He has also worked at the National Theatre.